 The basic letter forms and useful variants.
 A study of layout and design.
-The course includes work in manuscript, showcard, and poster.
+The course includes work in manuscript, showcard and poster.

-17. POTTERY.
-Two, three, or five hours credit.
+17. INTRODUCTION TO POTTERY.
+Two or three hours credit.

 Creative experience in the design and construction of pottery.
 Various methods are studied: glazing, casting, firing.